rascaraficci/data-broker/README.md

 # Issues and help

-If you found a problem or need help, leave an issue in the main [Dojot repository](https://github.com/dojot/dojot) and we will help you!
+If you found a problem or need help, leave an issue in the main [dojot repository](https://github.com/dojot/dojot) and we will help you!